Clemson–South Carolina rivalry: Recent series

-College World Series in the 21st Century
+College World Series in the 21st century

 The rivalry has taken a deeper hold in the 2000s and 2010s, as twice in the century the two teams battled, coincidentally in the semifinals both times, with the Tigers being 2–0 and needing only one win to advance to the championship, and the Gamecocks losing the first game and having to win twice to reach the finals out of the double elimination repechage round in both situations.
+The Gamecocks proceeded to win out and reach the finals in both years.